Major repair, haul-out & refit facilities

 For more information visit www.ratanachai-slipway.com

-Further up the river on the right, just before the bridge, is another yard with a slipway capable of lifting up to 40 metres with a large concrete hardstand.
-Another good location for Phuket-based long term projects.
+Further up the river on the right, just before the bridge, is another Thai-speaking yard with a slipway capable of lifting up to 40 metres with a large concrete hardstand.
+This is a good location for Phuket-based long-term projects, especially if you’re on a budget and can speak fluent Thai, or have a good translator.

-This facility offers painting in climate-controlled tents, metal fabrication, engineering, carpentry, interiors, survey and full yacht building capabilities.
-All major classification societies are located in Bangkok.
+The facility offers painting in climate-controlled tents, metal fabrication, engineering, carpentry, interiors, survey and full yacht building capabilities.
+All major classification societies are located in Bangkok. www.italthaimarine.com